krohit-bkk/de_platform/README.md

 ```
 ![Alt text](.img/image2.png)

-Here you can see that we are able to add both Hive and Delta Lake catalog in Trino.
+Here, you can see that we are able to add both Hive and Delta Lake catalog in Trino.
 Let us read the delta table `default.delta_products` we created earlier:
 ```bash
 # Show all catalogs available
 docker exec -it -u root trino-coordinator trino --server trino-coordinator:8080 --execute "SHOW CATALOGS"